bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_18_Make_Communication_Resilient.md

  hystrix.command.User.getById.execution.isolation.thread.timeoutInMilliseconds=2000
 ```

-Note that Hystrix identifies our particular command via the `HystrixCommandKey`, which is `User.getById` in our case.
+**Note:** Hystrix identifies our particular command via the `HystrixCommandKey`, which is `User.getById` in our case.
 The property value overrules the one defined in the code ("Alternative 1").
 You can also define default properties for all (other) commands by specifying `default` instead of `User.getById`: `hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds=2000`

-## [Optional] Step 4: Hystrix Exceptions discussed
+## [Optional] Step 4: Hystrix Exceptions Discussed
-There are mainly two Exceptions exposed by a `HystrixCommand`:
+There are mainly two exceptions exposed by a `HystrixCommand`:

 1. `HystrixRuntimeException` that is thrown when a `HystrixCommand` fails.
 In case you raise an exception within your `run` method this gets wrapped in a `HystrixRuntimeException` with failure type `FailureType.COMMAND_EXCEPTION` and your exception as cause.
 Note that the `HystrixRuntimeException`, raised by the `run` method is not exposed by the `execute` method when the fallback succeeded.